AnkushSinghGandhi/DeltaStream-OptionAnalysis2/STEPS.md

 # STEPS.md
-# Progress tracker for Option ARO clone.
+# Progress tracker for DeltaStream.
 Each step is updated to ✅ when created.

 ## Phase 1: Core Infrastructure & Minimal E2E Demo